-The median salary for Customer Support Specialists in the United States is approximately $42K per year, but employers pay the most in San Francisco, offering around $51K on average.
-Customer Support Specialists will also find cushy salaries in Seattle (+24 percent), Boston (+21 percent), New York (+19 percent), and Pittsburgh (+3 percent).
-The numbers in this rundown were provided by PayScale's salary survey participants.
+The median salary for Customer Support Specialists in the United States is $42K per year, and compared to other cities, San Francisco offers the biggest paychecks at around $51K on average.
+Customer Support Specialists will also find cushy salaries in Seattle (+28 percent), New York (+19 percent), Boston (+8 percent), and Denver (+2 percent).

 Job Description for Customer Support Specialist

 Customer support specialists are responsible for diagnosing and troubleshooting customers' problems while maintaining a professional and friendly attitude.
 They need to collect information from customers on their issues and follow up with them for additional information is needed.
 Customer support specialists also establish and build good customer relationships by providing high-quality customer service.
 These professionals must also work well with the rest of the support team, coordinating with them to resolve customer issues.
 This is generally a full-time position that takes place in an office setting.
 Work hours vary company to company, as there are many organizations that provide customer support 24 hours a day, seven days a week.Read More...

 Basic requirements for customer support specialists typically include at least a high school diploma or equivalent, while some companies may require or prefer a bachelor's degree or some other sort of formal training.
 They are normally also expected to have at least two years of customer support service.
 Customer support specialists must be detail oriented, have strong communication skills, work well under stress, be able to prioritize work, and work on multiple inquiries at the same time.
 Additionally, these specialists must be able to maintain a friendly, professional attitude even when customers are frustrated or angry.

 - Triage requests and send to other staff where appropriate.